vemonet/setup-spark/README.md

 # Usage

-See [action.yml](action.yml) for complete rundown of the available parameters.
+See [action.yml](action.yml) for a complete rundown of the available parameters.

 You will need to setup `python` and `java` in the job before setting up `spark`